chaseruskin/legoHDL/ROADMAP.md

 __Completed__
+- [x] if multi-develop is ON and issue a warning when trying to use 'port' command on a block that has no release points but is in downloads ("This block is unstable (has no released versions") and IF outside of that block's directory -> else do not print port command (user cant use it) if multi-develop is set to OFF and IF outside of that block's directory
+- [x] add verilog/systemverilog file support (parse verilog for module dependencies/instances)
+- [x] implement code for 'port' command to provide prints for verilog instantiations
 - [x] VHDL port command test generic assignment with := with no spaces
 - [x] use %LEGOHDL% to reference legohdl's hidden folder when specifying certain paths
 - [x] better verilog to verilog external instanation recognition